cyberthirty/cyberthirty.github.io/_posts/2024-09-25-top-10-hacking-operating-systems.md

 ---
 title: "The Top 10 Hacking Operating Systems for 2024"
-description: This blog will provide you with
+description: This blog will provide you with the top 10 hacking operating systems for 2024
 author: cyberthirty
 categories: [Hacking]
 tags: [hacking, bug hunting]